-Situated in the town centre, the museum houses a rich history of artefacts and collections that tell the story of Bodmin and its countryside from the earliest times.
+Local History Museum situated in the town centre.
+The museum houses a rich history of artefacts and collections that tell the story of Bodmin and its countryside from the earliest times.

 Admission to the museum is free but donations are gratefully received.
 Dog friendly and quiz for children.

 Mon-Fri 10.30am to 4.30pm